Rinus Gosens

 Rinus Gosens (1 January 1920 – 22 May 2008) was a Dutch football player and manager.
-As a player, he won the Dutch championship with SVV in 1949.
-After his active career he became a football manager, who worked for Fortuna Vlaardingen, SVV, Heracles Almelo, FC Eindhoven and FC Den Bosch.
+As a player, he won the Dutch championship with SVV in 1949 with Gosens scoring twice in the final.

+After his playing career he became a football manager, who worked for Fortuna Vlaardingen, SVV, Heracles Almelo, FC Eindhoven and FC Den Bosch.
+He also worked as a scout for PSV.
 He died on 22 May 2008, aged 88.